saraswatpuneet/ipfs_latency_research/README.md

 Note:

-* Larger file downloads are prone to interruption hence we see failures as timeout is forced to be 500 seconds
+* Larger file downloads are prone to interruption hence we see failures as timeout is forced to be 500 seconds.
 * Only 3 request per file per gateway were made.
 * Larger files were run in different node sessions to download.
+* Requests were made about 30 mins after pinning the files.

 |Gateway | Avg Latency<br>(ms) | Avg Throughput<br>(MB/s)\* | Avg.
 Throughput with Latency<br>(MB/s)\*    |Min/Max Download Speed<br>(MB/s)   | Content-length | % Downloads failed\*\* |
 | ---------------------- | -------------------------- | ----- | ----- | ------------------- | -------------- | ---------------------- |